Excel 101: Spreadsheet Basics

 - Topic: Business Administration, Business Skills, Software, Taxation and Accounting

-- Bring Excel’s green error-checking prompts under control by managing the underlying rules.
+- Bringing Excel’s green error-checking prompts under control by managing the underlying rules.

-- Get a jump start on spreadsheet projects by using free, prebuilt templates in Excel.
+- Jump-starting spreadsheet projects using free, prebuilt templates in Excel.

-- Get an overview of the different types of files you can create in Excel.
+- Learning about the different types of files you can create in Excel.

-- Learn the nuances of copying formulas within Excel spreadsheets.
+- Learning the nuances of copying formulas within Excel spreadsheets.

-- Master Excel’s order of operations for mathematical formulas.
+- Mastering Excel’s order of operations for mathematical formulas.

-- Navigate large workbooks with ease by way of a hidden menu as well as keyboard shortcuts.
+- Navigating large workbooks with ease by way of a hidden menu as well as keyboard shortcuts.